Psych Central: Dr. John Grohol's Mental Health Page. A personalized index for psychology, support, mental health issues

 Expert Consensus Treatment Guidelines for Bipolar Disorder: A Guide for Patients and Families.
 An excellent and authoritative guide.
 The Patient-Family Guide is available in pdf format.

-Understanding Bipolar Disorder.
-An excellent 30-page brochure from NAMI gives a detailed description of bipolar disorder, its symptoms, causes, treatments, and strategies for coping [pdf format].
+NAMI's guide to Bipolar Disorder gives a detailed description of bipolar disorder, its symptoms, causes, treatments, and strategies for coping.
 (See NAMI's other guides too.)

 An online booklet from the National Institute of Mental Health that answers many common questions about bipolar disorder.

 The Merck Manual Home Edition's chapter on bipolar disorder gives a concise description of symptoms and treatment.

 OfLikeMinds.com offers a wonderful collection of brief articles to help those living with mood and anxiety disorders.
 Topics include treatments, every-day life skills, navigating the mental health system, and many more.